 One of my favorite things about big cities, especially London, is that even though a lot of sit-down meals are quite pricey, it’s usually super easy to find affordable street food.
 And the best place to go for this is London’s food markets.

 Borough Market near London Bridge is probably the most famous of them all – and for good reason having celebrated its 1000th birthday in 2014!
-With stalls selling cheese, meat, fruit and vegetables, chocolates and much more, be sure to come with an empty stomach as most of these stalls offer samples.
+With stalls selling cheese, meat, fruit and vegetables, chocolates and much more, be sure to come with an empty stomach!
+Especially since most of these stalls offer samples.

 Greenwich Market is also well worth a mention and, although more tightly packed than Borough Market, it is no less delicious in terms of food quality.